image

 Are you serious?
 Laughing.

-At Rittners Floral School we have been teaching floral art for sixty years, making our program one of the longest running in the United States.
+Rittners Floral School is one of the longest running programs of its kind in the United States.
 We offer a very unique combination of terrific location, outstanding facilities, unique educational philosophy and both the educational and floral knowledge to create world class programs that attract folks from all over the country and abroad.
 It is really a hard thing to duplicate especially at our level of excellence.

 Back to Table of Contents